MrNiNaD/Exam-Cell-System/readme.rst

 ***************
 About Exam Cell System Application
 ***************
-This application is basically virtual exam cell.
+This application is basically virtual a exam cell.
 Stores the marksheets of students.
 Display/Hide exam form links.